 Before you receive CYRAMZA, your doctor will give you different medicines to help prevent an allergic reaction that may occur during the infusion.

 CYRAMZA will be given to you once every 2 weeks, or as recommended by your doctor.
 Your doctor will determine the number of treatments you receive.

 CYRAMZA may cause serious side effects, including:

 Reactions related to infusing CYRAMZA have happened.
+These can be severe and life threatening.
 Most of these reactions happened during or after the first or second CYRAMZA infusion.
 Symptoms of infusion reactions include shaking or stiffness of the body, back pain or spasms, chest pain or tightness, chills, flushing (sudden warmth and/or reddened skin on the face, neck, or upper chest), difficulty breathing, wheezing (a whistling sound in the breath caused by narrowed breathing tubes), becoming blue due to lack of oxygen, and tingling or numbness of the skin.
 In severe reactions, rapid heartbeat, low blood pressure, and severe trouble breathing may happen.
-Your healthcare team will give you medicine before each CYRAMZA infusion and will watch you for these side effects.
+Your health care team will give you medicine before each CYRAMZA infusion and will watch you for these side effects.
 If a reaction happens, CYRAMZA treatment may be infused at a slower rate or may be permanently stopped, depending on how severe the reaction is.

 Tips for day of treatment and beyond